Monuments Men and Women Foundation

-The Monuments Men were a group of American and British men and women---museum curators, art historians, architects, even artists---responsible for preserving the artistic and cultural achievements of western civilization from the destruction of war and theft by the Nazis.
+The Monuments Men and Women were a group of American and British museum curators, art historians, architects, even artists responsible for preserving the artistic and cultural achievements of western civilization from the destruction of war and theft by the Nazis.
 Their efforts, authorized by President Roosevelt and implemented by historic orders from General Eisenhower, marked the first time an army fought a war while comprehensively attempting to mitigate damage to cultural treasures.
 Nothing comparable has happened in any war since.

 "Preserving these stories of bravery and sacrifice helps ensure extraordinary men and women who have shaped our present will not be forgotten.”

 — President Barack Obama

-When you donate $100 or more to the Monuments Men Foundation,, you may ask for an autographed copy of one of of Robert Edsel's books.
+When you donate $100 or more to the Monuments Men and Women Foundation,, you may ask for an autographed copy of one of Robert Edsel's books.